moeketsisegalo/WeatherApp/README.md

 # MyWeatherApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.
+This project is a weather application generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

 ## Development server